All Products

 • You need to initiate at least thousands of asynchronous invocations per second.

-Asynchronous tasks are supported in the following regions: China (Hangzhou), China (Shanghai), China (Qingdao), China (Beijing), China (Zhangjiakou), China (Shenzhen), China (Chengdu), China (Hong Kong), Singapore, UK (London), US (Silicon Valley), US (Virginia), Germany (Frankfurt), Australia (Sydney), Malaysia (Kuala Lumpur), Indonesia (Jakarta), Thailand (Bangkok), Japan (Tokyo), and South Korea (Seoul).
+The asynchronous task feature is supported in the following regions: China (Hangzhou), China (Shanghai), China (Qingdao), China (Beijing), China (Zhangjiakou), China (Shenzhen), China (Chengdu), China (Hong Kong), Singapore, UK (London), US (Silicon Valley), US (Virginia), Germany (Frankfurt), Malaysia (Kuala Lumpur), Indonesia (Jakarta), Thailand (Bangkok), Japan (Tokyo), and South Korea (Seoul).

 You can query the task status information only within the last seven days.